Fast Track and RMA Reform Series in Focus

 Alex Devine, Senior Associate, Ellis Gould

-Alex works with private and public sector clients on a wide range of environmental law, planning and local government related issues.
-She has particular experience in plan and policy development, consenting, judicial review proceedings and environmental due diligence, and provides strategic advice on resource management processes and high profile projects nationwide.
-She regularly represents clients in local authority hearings and in alternative dispute resolution processes, and has experience at all levels of the Court system.
+Alex works with private and public sector clients on a wide range of environmental law, planning, and local government matters.
+She has particular expertise in resource consent applications, designations, private plan changes, district plan and policy development, and environmental due diligence for commercial transactions.
+Alex provides strategic advice on resource management processes and complex projects across New Zealand.
+She regularly represents clients in local authority hearings and alternative dispute resolution forums, and has litigation experience at all levels of the Court system.
+Alex is currently working on a number of fast-track projects, advising clients at various stages of the fast-track consenting process.

 Register for this session only